kaibakker/ipfs-ethereum-log/README.md

 - [References](#references)

 ## Motivations
-  - To enable distributed applications with low frequency state change.
+  - To enable distributed applications with low-frequency state changes.

-  Ethereum IPFS Log attempts to leverge the strengths of a blockchain consensus algorithm, the data availablity of IPFS, and identity of PKI to provide a development stack for distibuted applications.
+  Ethereum IPFS Log attempts to leverage the strengths of a blockchain consensus algorithm, the data availability of IPFS, and identity of PKI to provide a development stack for distributed applications.

 ## Use Cases
   - Message logs:
-    Log messages for chat appliations that require low write speeds. e.g. a twitter post.
+    Log messages for chat applications that require low write speeds. e.g. a twitter post.
   - Proof of Knowledge:
     Publish a hash in an earlier block and later reveal what that data is to prove you had ownership of that data in the past
   - Proof of receipt: